Nothin' but the Blues (Johnny Winter album)

 Nothin' but the Blues is a 1977 album by guitarist and singer Johnny Winter.

 On this album Winter moved away from the rock and blues blend of previous albums to a more blues-oriented album.
-It also saw a marked change in source of material, being almost exclusively written by Winter, apart from one song by Muddy Waters with whom Winter had recently collaborated and who featured on the album along with his band.
+It also saw a marked change in source of material, being exclusively written by Winter, apart from one song by Muddy Waters with whom Winter had recently collaborated and who featured on the album along with his band.